fullreset/flak/README.md

 # flak

-An experiment: A small native (x86) functional language compiler, just to see how small it can be.
+An experiment: A small native JIT compiled (x86) functional language -- just to see how small it can be.

 Pending review and upload.